worldline/3loc/readme.md

 That means that Node's API are available (through the use of `require()` function), as well as 3loc own dependencies ([lodash](https://lodash.com/), [moment](http://momentjs.com/), [chai](http://chaijs.com/), [joi](https://github.com/hapijs/joi)...)

-As your tests are run on Node.js 5+, you can use the ES6 features supported (arrow function, promises, string interpolation, classes...).
+As your tests are run on Node.js, you can use the ES6 features supported from version 4.2 (arrow functions, promises, string interpolation, classes...).

 # Available actions